osism/documentation/source/overview/service-architecture.rst

 .. note::

    It is possible to integrate other network backends.
-Support for other network backends on request (info@betacloud-solutions.de).
+Support for other network backends on request (info@osism.tech).

    A list of supported network drivers can be found at https://github.com/openstack?q=networking.